GrapheneOS/hardened_malloc/README.md

     make CONFIG_EXAMPLE=false

 Configuration options are provided when there are significant compromises between portability, performance, memory usage or security.

-The following options are available:
+The following boolean configuration options are available:

 * `CONFIG_NATIVE`: `true` (default) or `false` to control whether the code is optimized for the detected CPU on the host.
 If this is disabled, setting up a